Sources of Radial Flow Fluctuations in the Quark-Gluon Plasma

-This can be further extended to the case where each particle in a $k$-particle multiplet is selected from a different $\pT$ range:
+This prediction extends to multi-particle correlations with each particle from a different $\pT$ range:

-{\bf Summary and outlook.} We have introduced a new approach to understanding radial flow fluctuations by recasting $v_0(\pT)$ as a momentum rescaling function $g(\pT)$.
-This framework reveals that the characteristic rise-and-fall pattern of $v_0(\pT)$ is primarily a kinematic effect from the varying spectral slope: a constant rescaling ($g(\pT)=1$) already captures the essential features.
+Deviations from these baselines would signal non-Gaussian dynamics or $\pT$-dependent correlations beyond simple $\pT$ rescaling.
+Such measurements could probe the pdf of radial flow fluctuations and test the Gaussian approximation underlying hydrodynamic models.

-The transformation $v_0(\pT) \rightarrow g(\pT)$ separates kinematic from dynamical effects.
-Analysis of ATLAS data at $\snn=5.02$ TeV reveals that $g(\pT)$ deviates from unity by about 20--40\%: suppression at low $\pT$ ($g(\pT)\sim0.8$), enhancement at intermediate $\pT$ ($g(\pT)\sim1.4$), and gradual decrease at high $\pT$.
-These deviations are largest in central collisions and systematically decrease toward peripheral collisions, revealing their connection to specific effects in the QGP.
+{\bf Summary and outlook.} We introduced a momentum rescaling framework that factorizes $v_0(\pT)$ into kinematic and dynamical components: $v_0(\pT)/v_0 = -[d\ln\langle n(\pT)\rangle/d\ln\pT + 1] \times g(\pT)$.
+The first factor, determined purely by spectral shape, already captures the characteristic rise-and-fall pattern.
+The second factor, $g(\pT)$, isolates genuine $\pT$-dependent dynamics beyond global momentum rescaling.

-The $g(\pT)$ is an observable more situable for theoretical interpretation: any dynamical model can now make specific predictions for $g(\pT)$ that directly encode its physics content.
-Our predictions for RHIC energies suggest that spectral shape differences alone can generate significant energy-dependent features, providing a clear baseline for future measurements to identify genuine dynamical effects.
+Analysis of ATLAS data reveals that $g(\pT)$ deviates from unity by 20--40\%.
+These deviations are strongest in central collisions and systematically weaken toward peripheral collisions, indicating their connection to medium effects.
+Predictions for RHIC energies demonstrate that spectral shape differences alone generate substantial energy-dependent variations in $v_0(\pT)/v_0$, establishing a clear baseline for identifying genuine dynamical effects in future beam-energy-scan measurements.

-This momentum rescaling principle opens new avenues for experiment and theory.
-Future measurements of $g(\pT)$ for identified particles will test flow universality and reveal mass effects.
-Calculating $g(\pT)$ within blast-wave parameterizations, viscous hydrodynamics, and models including jet quenching will provide quantitative tests of QGP dynamics.
-The framework extends naturally to higher-order fluctuations, where deviations from factorization signal $\pT$-dependent non-Gaussian dynamics.
-This approach may also apply to anisotropic flow $v_n(\pT)$, where $v_n(\pT)$ could potentially be understood through azimuthally-dependent momentum rescaling.
-This approach could then be used to explore the correlation between anistropic flow and radial flow $\lr{v_n(\pT)^2v_0(\pT)}$~\cite{Parida:2025eqv} within the momentum rescaling framework.
-This connection between isotropic and anisotropic collective phenomena warrants future investigation.
+This framework provides a natural link between experimental observables and theoretical predictions.
+Dynamical models, such as blast-wave parameterizations, viscous hydrodynamics, or models including jet quenching, can make specific predictions for $g(\pT)$ that directly encode its physics content.
+Future measurements of $g(\pT)$ for identified particles could test the universality of radial flow.
+This framework also extends naturally to higher-order fluctuations (Eq.~\eqref{eq:16}), where deviations from factorization signal $\pT$-dependent non-Gaussian dynamics.